vipulSharma18/Getting-Started-with-Quantization/README.md

 ```

 ## Benchmarking Roadmap:
-- [ ] Calculate theoretical performance limit and roofline model for Llama-3.1 8B to have a target.
+- [ ] Calculate theoretical performance limit and roofline model for Llama-3.1 8B to have a target - HTA will give us the MFU that we can try to maximize.
-- [ ] HTA trace.
+- [ ]

 ## Benchmarking Notes:
 * **Decoding**: HF by default uses greedy decoding but we can do speculative decoding, and structured/guided generation to speed-up generation.